futurepaul/hypernote-os/THE_REAL_HYPERNOTE_OS_VISION.md

   - Local drafts: on publish success, install by returned `naddr` and replace draft with pointer.
 - Acceptance: editor can publish; app can be re‑installed anywhere by naddr and renders identically.

 Status: PARTIAL.
 Generic `login()` + `publishEvent()` added to Hypersauce; `publishApp()` wrapper and installer wired with markdown AST.
+New generic Markdown renderer + tests landed, and frontmatter actions now flow through the renderer/runtime stack.
 TODO: extend App Store to refresh entries post-publish & expose install feedback in UI.

 #### Phase 2.5 — Markdown AST Hardening (new)
 - Switch runtime to use very-small-parser MDAST throughout; remove HTML rendering path and reject inline HTML on compile.
 - Preserve YAML arrays and structural metadata during compile/decompile.
 - Future: render directly from MDAST without converting to HTML once UI supports it (safer interpolation, less mutation).
-- Status: PARTIAL (base AST swap complete).
+- Status: PARTIAL.
+Dedicated `MarkdownRenderer` replaced the hand-rolled HTML path, new interpolation tests cover moustache/`$` usage, and `markdown-editor` blocks reuse OverType inside the runtime.
+Still pending: finish tuple-only shaping so App Store enrich helpers move entirely into YAML pipes.

 ##### Phase 2.5a — Pure Tuple Renderer (Planned)
 - Collapse `AppView.tsx` down to a generic markdown renderer.
 Inputs are `{ globals, queries }`; outputs are markdown → DOM.
 No per-app special casing.